smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 # Introduction

 5G can be deployed in five different deployment options as described in [3GPP 23.799][3GPP_23799], where SA (standalone) options consist of only one generation of radio access technology and NSA (non stand alone) options consist of two generations of radio access technologies (4G LTE and 5G).
 The early deployments will be adopting either NSA option 3 or standalone option 2 as the standardization of these two options have already been completed.

 Non-standalone option 3 is where radio access network is composed of LTE eNBs (eNode Bs) as the master node and 5G gNBs (gNode Bs) as the secondary node.
 The radio access network is connected to EPC (Evolved Packet Core).
-The NSA option 3, as it leverages existing 4G deployment, can be brought to market quickly with minor modification to the 4G network.
-This option also supports legacy 4G devices and the 5G devices only need to support NR (New Radio) protocols so device can also be developed quickly.
+The NSA option 3, as it leverages existing 4G deployment, can be brought to market quickly by partially upgrading existing EPC SWs to support LTE-NR dual connectivity and charging for 5G base stations.
+This option also supports legacy 4G devices and the 5G devices only need to support NR (New Radio) protocols so devices can also be developed quickly.
 On the other hand, NSA option 3 does not introduce 5GC and therefore may not be optimized for new 5G use cases beyond mobile broadband.

 The focus of this paper is towards the edge deployment using the **5G NSA Option-3 deployment**.

 # 5G NSA Option-3 Architecture aspects

 Option 3 represents a network having both LTE and NR radio access, but using only the EPC core of LTE to route the Control signals.
-In this option, LTE is used as the control plane anchor for NR, and both LTE and NR are used for user data traffic.(user plane).
+In this option, LTE is used as the control plane anchor for NR, and both LTE and NR are used for user data traffic(user plane).
 The UE can connect to the LTE and 5G NR base station.
 To support EN-DC (E-UTRAN New Radio Dual Connectivity), the legacy LTE network needs to be upgraded to 3GPP release 15 which will be called **eLTE**.

-The following figure hows a 5G gNodeB connected to the 4G EPC at the data plane level.
+The following figure shows a 5G gNodeB connected to the 4G EPC at the data plane level.
 The 5G gNodeB does not connect to the MME.
 NAS Signaling is still the same as that of LTE.
 The gNodeB connects to the LTE eNodeB over the X2 interface to receive requests to activate and deactivate 5G bearers.

 ![5g-nsa](5g-nsa-images/5g-nsa.png "5G-NSA")